 Blackhawks score first, but Devils turn it into rout

-Jack Hughes snapped a nearly two-month goal-scoring drought in the first period to begin a stretch of seven unanswered goals by the New Jersey Devils, who enjoyed their most lopsided win in more than a year by routing the host Chicago Blackhawks, 7-1.
+Jack Hughes snapped a nearly two-month goal-scoring drought in the first period to begin a stretch of seven unanswered goals by the New Jersey Devils, who enjoyed their most lopsided win in more than a year by routing the host Chicago Blackhawks 7-1 on Monday.
 P.K.
-Subban scored the go-ahead goal 51 seconds into the second for the Devils, who also received goals from Damon Severson, John Hayden, Travis Zajac, Blake Coleman and Pavel Zacha.
+Subban scored the go-ahead goal 51 seconds into the second period for the Devils, who also received goals from Damon Severson, John Hayden, Travis Zajac, Blake Coleman, and Pavel Zacha.

-Zack Smith scored early in the first period for the Blackhawks, who had a two-game winning streak snapped while suffering their most lopsided loss since falling to the Florida Panthers, 7-0, on March 25, 2017.
-Corey Crawford started but was pulled after allowing four goals on 20 shots.
+Zack Smith scored early in the first period for the Blackhawks, who had a two-game winning streak snapped while absorbing their most lopsided loss since falling to the Florida Panthers 7-0 on March 25, 2017.
+Corey Crawford started in goal for Chicago but was pulled after allowing four goals on 20 shots.
 Robin Lehner finished up and stopped 21 of the 24 shots he faced.

 Subban's shot from in front of the blue line went past a screened Crawford, who had four players in front of him as the puck sailed past him.
-Severson ended his own goal drought at 11 games at the 7:22 mark when he cut in at the right goal line and shuffled the puck before beating Crawford from point-blank range.
-Hayden chased Crawford and extended the lead to 4-1 with 9:20 left, when his shot from the right faceoff circle flew under Crawford's glove and into the far corner of the net.
-Zajac ended a 2-on-1 short-handed rush by the Devils by putting back the rebound of Coleman's shot with 2:38 remaining.
+Severson ended his own goal drought at 11 games at the 7:22 mark of the second when he cut in at the right goal line and shuffled the puck before beating Crawford from point-blank range.
+Hayden chased Crawford and extended the lead to 4-1 with 9:20 left in the middle period when his shot from the right faceoff circle flew under Crawford's glove and into the far corner of the net.
+Zajac ended a two-on-one short-handed rush by the Devils by putting back the rebound of Coleman's shot with 2:38 remaining in the second.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)